scalameta/metaconfig/docs/reference.md

 title: Reference
 ---

-Metaconfig is a library to read HOCON configuration into Scala case classes.
-Key features of Metaconfig include
+MOpt is a library to read HOCON configuration into Scala case classes.
+Key features of MOpt include

 - helpful error messages on common mistakes like typos or type mismatch (expected string, obtained int)